DynaFix: Iterative Automated Program Repair Driven by Execution-Level Dynamic Information: Introduction

 \section{Introduction}

-Software systems underpin virtually every critical domain of modern society, such as manufacturing, aerospace, energy, and healthcare.
-As these systems grow in scale and complexity, they inevitably introduce a large number of bugs.
-Program repair is essential for maintaining stability and security throughout the software lifecycle.
-Prior studies show that developers spend 35\%–50\% of their time fixing bugs manually~\cite{o2017debugging}.
-To reduce this cost, researchers have extensively investigated APR techniques, which aim to automatically generate patches that automatically correct faulty code~\cite{gazzola2018automatic}.
+Software systems underpin nearly all critical modern domains, including manufacturing, aerospace, energy, and healthcare.
+As these systems grow in scale and complexity, software bugs inevitably accumulate, posing serious threats to system reliability, security, and maintainability.
+Program repair therefore plays a crucial role throughout the software lifecycle.
+Prior studies indicate that developers spend approximately 35\%–50\% of their time on manual bug diagnosis and repair~\cite{o2017debugging}.
+To alleviate this substantial overhead, researchers have extensively explored Automated Program Repair (APR) techniques, which aim to autonomously generate patches to correct faulty code~\cite{gazzola2018automatic}.

-Traditional APR approaches can be broadly categorized into heuristic-based~\cite{le2011genprog, le2016history, long2016automatic, xin2017leveraging, xiong2017precise, wen2018context, jiang2018shaping}, constraint-based~\cite{xuan2016nopol, le2017s3, long2015staged, mechtaev2016angelix}, and template-based methods~\cite{martinez2016astor, long2017automatic, hua2018towards, liu2019avatar, ghanbari2019practical, jiang2019inferring}.
-Heuristic methods search a large patch space but often suffer from efficiency degradation as the space expands.
-Constraint-based methods provide formal guarantees but struggle to scale to complex programs.
-Template-based methods, which are widely regarded as the most representative~\cite{benton2020effectiveness, ghanbari2019practical, liu2019tbar}, depend on high-quality templates that are costly to construct and limit general applicability.
-To address these limitations, deep learning–based APR methods have emerged, typically formulating patch generation as a neural machine translation (NMT) task~\cite{sutskever2014sequence}, trained on large corpora of bug–fix pairs~\cite{zhang2023survey}.
-However, their effectiveness heavily relies on training data quality and drops significantly when encountering previously unseen bug types~\cite{fu2022vulrepair, xia2022less, feng2024prompting}.
+Early APR approaches can be broadly categorized into heuristic-based~\cite{le2011genprog, le2016history, long2016automatic, xin2017leveraging, xiong2017precise, wen2018context, jiang2018shaping}, constraint-based~\cite{xuan2016nopol, le2017s3, long2015staged, mechtaev2016angelix}, and template-based methods~\cite{martinez2016astor, long2017automatic, hua2018towards, liu2019avatar, ghanbari2019practical, jiang2019inferring}.
+Heuristic-based approaches explore large patch spaces but often suffer from scalability and efficiency issues as the search space expands.
+Constraint-based methods offer formal guarantees but typically struggle to scale to complex programs.
+Template-based methods, a prominent class of traditional APR methods~\cite{benton2020effectiveness, ghanbari2019practical, liu2019tbar}, rely primarily on manually curated or mined templates.
+While effective in specific scenarios, their applicability is constrained by template coverage and construction cost.
+More recently, deep learning–based APR methods have gained prominence by framing patch generation as a neural machine translation (NMT) task~\cite{sutskever2014sequence}, trained on large corpora of bug–fix pairs~\cite{zhang2023survey}.
+Despite their promising results, these methods remain highly sensitive to training data quality and distribution, and their repair effectiveness drops substantially when encountering previously unseen bug patterns or code structures~\cite{fu2022vulrepair, xia2022less, feng2024prompting}.